 Now, with Avid’s industry-leading video, audio, media management and storage solutions, the integrated asset management infrastructure at Discovery Channel affects virtually every aspect of the production process—making its newly integrated workflow truly organic, in more ways than one.
-“Everyone in the media industry knows that tape is extremely bad ecologically,” comments Clayton Dutton, Vice President of Post Production and Media Operations for Discovery Communications LLC., “so cutting down on physical tape assets allows us to reduce our ecological impact..”
+“Everyone in the media industry knows that tape is extremely bad ecologically,” comments Clayton Dutton, Vice President of Post Production and Media Operations for Discovery Communications LLC, “so cutting down on physical tape assets allows us to reduce our ecological impact.”

 But going green also means growing financially.
-Operating in over 100 networks across the globe, Discovery knows a great deal of their success rests on making the most of their media by keeping costs down while maximizing accessibility, openness, and quality.
+Operating in over 100 networks across the globe, Discovery knows a great deal of their success rests on making the most of their media—keeping costs down and maximizing accessibility, openness, and quality.
 With Avid’s proven and trusted solutions, Discovery has gained the ability to quickly adapt to audience content and consumer preferences and capitalize on opportunities to extend its brand across multiple screens.

 Interplay provides us all with an environment capable of fostering unprecedented levels of collaboration.

-“It’s what makes it all worthwhile,” claims Tory Capezza, Discovery Channel’s Media Asset Manager, “I just keep looking forward to what's coming next, what more we are going to be able to do and how are we going to be able to do it better, quicker, easier.
+“It’s what makes it all worthwhile,” says Tory Capezza, Discovery Channel’s Media Asset Manager.
+“I just keep looking forward to what's coming next, and how are we going to be able to do it better, quicker, and easier.
 It’s what I really enjoy most.”